jonaskahn/cadence/docs/concepts/architecture.md

 - **Preserves context** across the limit boundary

 When hop limits are reached, the workflow automatically routes through:
-`ToolNode → SuspendNode → Finalizer → END`
+`ToolNode → SuspendNode → Finalizer → DONE`

 This ensures the AI can communicate with users about incomplete processing and provide helpful context.

+#### Coordinator Response Enforcement

+The coordinator now enforces proper routing by ensuring all responses go through the finalizer node:

+- **No Direct Answers**: The coordinator never answers questions directly
+- **Consistent Flow**: All responses route through the finalizer for proper synthesis
+- **Content Cleanup**: Removes any direct response content from the coordinator
+- **Proper Routing**: Maintains the intended conversation flow through the finalizer

 #### Core Wiring (excerpt)